CS-SI/SIRIUS/README.md

 ##### Zoom out

-The following command line will zoom out `input/lena.jpg` by 1/2 using periodic plus smooth image decomposition and filter for zoom 1/2.
+The following command line will zoom out `input/lena.jpg` by 1/2 using periodic plus smooth image decomposition and filter for downsampling 1/2.

 ```sh
 ./sirius -z 1 -d 2 \